-After so many times of doing this, it is true that in our minds it may become part of the regularity of the mundane.
+After so many times of doing this, it is true that in our minds, Mass may become part of the regularity of the mundane.
 We must fight this!
-Every time we receive our Lord, we are exactly what we are called to be, one with Him who loves us.
-Each time we receive Him must become a landmark in our lives, a memory to cherish, a treasure of grace to go back to.
+Every time we receive our Lord, we are precisely what we are called to be, one with Him who loves us.
+Each time we receive Him must become a landmark moment in our lives, a memory to cherish, a treasure of grace to go back to.
 It is worth of shedding a tear or two.

-That day at the table I re-lived so many loving memories that my heart became mush.
-With tearful eyes I looked at my wife and my children and was overwhelmed with the thought of how many more meals I will get to cook for them or how many more times we will be sharing together at the table.
-Any table that we share, is now in my heart the table of love, the table of plenty.
+That day at the table, I re-lived so many loving memories that my heart became mush.
+With tearful eyes, I looked at my wife and my children and was overwhelmed with the thought of how many more meals I will get to cook for them or how many more times we will be sharing together at the table.
+Any table that we share is now in my heart a table of love, a table of plenty.

 Let us pray: Our most loving Lord, you are the God of Plenty, the God of Love.
 Let us share of your banquet and satiate our hunger for You.
 Helps us to share You with everyone at our table.
 Amen.

-FOLLOW US ON
+FOLLOW US ON SOCIAL MEDIA:

 We are Ivonne J. Hernandez, Rick Hernandez and Laura Worhacz, Lay Associates of the Congregation of the Blessed Sacrament, and brothers and sisters in Christ.